nixworks/public/news/2007/11/5/index.md

 ##### Writers Guild of America
 ### [ The Writers Guild of America asks 12,000 of its members to join a Hollywood screenwriters strike over a dispute over residuals. ](/news/2007/11/5/the-writers-guild-of-america-asks-12-000-of-its-members-to-join-a-hollywood-screenwriters-strike-over-a-dispute-over-residuals.md)
-_Context: Writers Guild of America, Hollywood, screenwriter, residuals_
+_Context: residuals, Hollywood, screenwriter, Writers Guild of America_

 ##### Lvaro Colom
 ### [ lvaro Colom is elected President of Guatemala in the 2007 general election. ](/news/2007/11/5/alvaro-colom-is-elected-president-of-guatemala-in-the-2007-general-election.md)
-_Context: Guatemalan President, lvaro Colom, Guatemala, 2007 general election_
+_Context: 2007 general election, Guatemala, lvaro Colom, Guatemalan President_

 ##### Google
 ### [ Google and the Open Handset Alliance announce the Android operating system, a joint effort in handheld computing. ](/news/2007/11/5/google-and-the-open-handset-alliance-announce-the-android-operating-system-a-joint-effort-in-handheld-computing.md)
 _Context: Google, Android, Open Handset Alliance, handheld computing_

-##### Mexico
+##### Mexican
 ### [ The number of people in southern Mexico displaced by the 2007 Tabasco flood nears a million ](/news/2007/11/5/the-number-of-people-in-southern-mexico-displaced-by-the-2007-tabasco-flood-nears-a-million.md)
-_Context: Mexico, 2007 Tabasco flood_
+_Context: Mexican, 2007 Tabasco flood_

 ## [Previous Day...](/news/2007/11/4/index.md)